-For the purposes of presenting the consolidated financial statements, the assets and liabilities of the Group's foreign operations are translated into the presentation currency of the Group (i.e. Hong Kong dollars) at the rates of exchange prevailing at the end of each reporting period.
-Income and expenses items are translated at the average exchange rates for the year.
-Exchange differences arising, if any, are recognised in other comprehensive income and accumulated in equity (translation reserve).
+For the purposes of presenting the consolidated financial statements, the assets and liabilities of the Group's foreign operations are translated into the presentation currency of the Group (i.e. Hong Kong dollars) using exchange rate prevailing at the end of each reporting period.
+Income and expenses are translated at the average exchange rates for the period, unless exchange rates fluctuate significantly during the period, in which case, the exchange rates prevailing at the dates of transactions are used.
+Exchange differences arising, if any, are recognised in other comprehensive income and accumulated in equity under the heading of the translation reserve.